mitjafelicijan/jbmafp/README.md

 ## License

-[jbmafp](https://github.com/mitjafelicijan/jbmafp) was written by [Mitja Felicijan](https://mitjafelicijan.com) and is released under the BSD two-clause license, see the LICENSE file for more information.
+[jbmafp](https://github.com/mitjafelicijan/jbmafp) was written by [Mitja Felicijan](https://mitjafelicijan.com) and is released under the BSD zero-clause license, see the LICENSE file for more information.